sally-xu-42/Typological_Universals/README.md

 ## Creating environment on Slurm

+The experiments are conducted on ETH Cluster (Euler).

+The commands should fit to every Slurm-based HPC cluster with some slight modifications cluster-wise.

 Make sure you are in the root of your project.

 If you have activated a virtual environment already, run the following command: